Quantinuum/guppylang/README.md

 ## Attribution

-If you use this software, please cite it using [CITATION.bib](https://github.com/quantinuum/guppylang/blob/main/CITATION.bib) or [CITATION.cff](https://github.com/quantinuum/guppylang/blob/main/CITATION.cff).
+If you use this software, please cite it using [CITATION.bib](https://github.com/quantinuum/guppylang/blob/main/CITATION.bib) or [CITATION.cff](https://github.com/quantinuum/guppylang/blob/main/CITATION.cff) (click "Cite this repository" in the About section of the repository landing page).

 ## License